 If you have ideas for training that are not currently being offered, please contact one of the agencies of the WSTTC below:

 There is financial assistance available for Washington State rural transit and specialized transportation providers.
-Scholarships for qualified applicants cover tuition and limited expenses for training courses, workshops, and conferences.
+Scholarships for qualified applicants cover registration and certain travel expenses for training courses, workshops, and conferences.

 We administer the RTAP (Rural Transit Assistance Program) Scholarship Program with funding provided by the Federal Transit Administration.
 RTAP supports a variety of services including technical assistance and training to meet the specific needs of transportation operators in non-urbanized areas.